-Miss Clark - Teacher and Acting Assistant Headteacher
+Miss E Clark - Teacher and Acting Assistant Headteacher

-Mrs Bodill - Teaching Assistant and PPA/LT cover
+Mrs N Bodill - Teaching Assistant and PPA/LT cover

-Autumn - In English, we will be reading the book ‘Holes’ by Louis Sachar.
-We will be studying the features of various genres and writing our own versions based on the text, including: setting and character descriptions, story narratives and non-chronological reports.
+In English, we will be reading the text 'Street Child' by Berlie Doherty.
+We will be studying the features of various genres and writing our own versions based on the text, including: setting and character descriptions, diary entries and newspaper reports.

-P.E. will take place on Wednesday and Friday and your children are required to come into school wearing their P.E. kit with a school jumper/cardigan on top.
+P.E. will take place on Monday and Wednesday and your children are required to come into school wearing their P.E. kit with a school jumper/cardigan on top.
 Long hair must be tied back and earrings removed or covered with a plaster.

 Children are expected to read at home at least 4 times a week which will be monitored during planner checks.
 It is still important for children to read to an adult, even if they are fluent readers.
 This will develop their comprehension skills.